Our objectives

 We set monetary policy to achieve the Government’s target of keeping inflation at 2%.
 Our Monetary Policy Committee (MPC) decides what policy action we should take to reach that target.

 To maintain monetary stability, we need to influence monetary conditions.
 This includes, for example, the level of prices of goods and services, and the availability of credit.
 The MPC can do this in two main ways.
-First, it sets Bank Rate (and takes steps to ensure it is passed through to households and businesses).

 Second, it can use asset purchases, also known as ‘quantitative easing’ (QE).
-Those asset purchases can also then be unwound, which is sometimes called ‘quantitative tightening’ (QT).

-Between 2009 and 2021, the MPC also used asset purchases or QE to help meet the inflation target.
-When we made new purchases, we created central bank money and used it to buy UK government debt (‘gilts’) and eligible corporate bonds from private investors in secondary markets.
+Between 2009 and 2021, the MPC used QE to help meet the inflation target.
+When we made new purchases, we created central bank money (reserves) and used it to buy UK government debt (‘gilts’) and eligible corporate bonds from private investors in secondary markets.
 Those assets are held in the Asset Purchase Facility (APF).

-Our stock of purchases included assets in the form of government and corporate bonds with the aim of lowering the effective interest rates or ‘yields’ on those assets.
+Our stock of purchases aimed to lower the effective interest rates or ‘yields’ on the assets held.
 This incentivises a re-balancing of investors’ funds into other types of riskier assets.
 That then in turn pushes down on the interest rates offered on loans, since rates on government bonds tend to affect other interest rates in the economy.
+By holding these assets, we aimed to make it cheaper for households and businesses to borrow money, which encouraged spending.
+In addition, QE can stimulate the economy by boosting a wide range of financial asset prices.

 Maintaining financial stability